iangoodnight/ReceivingDB/installation.md

 accounts and then disable it.
 You need at least one account with the `WRITE` role in able to be able to add data to ReceivingDB.
 The `AUDIT` role is required to make changes to entries after they have been entered.
 Only the `ADMIN` role can create and disable user accounts.
+Once you have created an admin account, you are free to create a user with the `WRITE` role and begin entering data.

 ## Further Documentation